okalachev/flix/tools/pyflix/README.md

 # Flix Python library

-The Flix Python library allows you to remotely connect to a Flix quadcopter from a Python script.
+The Flix Python library allows you to remotely connect to a Flix quadcopter.
 It provides access to telemetry data, supports executing CLI commands, and controlling the drone's flight.

 To use the library, connect to the drone's Wi-Fi.
 To use it with the simulator, ensure the script runs on the same local network as the simulator.